-(I) If you want to use Blofeld plug-in on other computers, please proceed in the same way as described above.
+- If you want to use Blofeld plug-in on other computers, please proceed in the same way as described above. - For the Microwave iPad version, you do not need to perform any activation process.

 Basic Operations

 Worth Knowing about Single and Multi Mode